killercup/rustfest-idiomatic-libs/Readme.md

 - - -

-#### Rules of thumb
+#### Show how you want your API to be used

-Only write doc tests to show how you want your API to be used.
 Use regular unit tests for weird edge cases.

 Always write them from a user's perspective.